 - Multi-Domain SSL: $79.99 per year

 You don’t have to buy one of these – it’s mostly for sites that need an extra level of trust and security, such as online stores.

 CodeGuard is a backup and security software that gives you protection against things going wrong.
 It runs daily, automatic backups for your site, lets you know of any unauthorized changes, and lets you restore your site to a previous version should anything not go to plan.

 Pricing starts at $2 per month for your first term, then renews at $23.95 per year.
 You can add this as an extra at checkout when you sign up for a hosting plan.
-Heads up – it often comes already selected, so if you don’t want this features you’d better make sure this box isn’t ticked.
+Heads up – it often comes already selected, so if you don’t want these features you’d better make sure this box isn’t ticked.

 4. SiteLock Monitoring

-This is a helpful feature that monitors your website daily, and alerts you if your site gets hacked or injected with malicious code.
+This is a helpful feature that monitors your website daily and alerts you if your site gets hacked or injected with malicious code.
 Pretty scary stuff, right?
 That’s why HostGator lists it as a “highly recommended” add-on at checkout.